chmProcessor.

-chmProcessor is a tool that
+chmProcessor is a tool for creating HTML help (CHM files)

-the titles must use the <H1>, <H2>, etc.
+use the <H1>, <H2>, etc. tags.

-From this original file,
+From this

-document, you can generate:
+From the original document, you can generate:

 ·

-A Microsoft Help Workshop project.
+A Microsoft Help Workshop

 ·

-A compiled HTML help (CHM file).
+A compiled HTML help (CHM

 ·

-A web site like this.
+A web site.

 ·